Skip to content

 Telegram User Linking

 Telegram access is controlled via user-level linking in the Settings > Users tab.
 Expand a user and use the Telegram section to link their Telegram ID to their Starpod user account.
-This replaces the old allowed_users config-file approach with database-backed per-user management.

 API endpoints for Telegram linking: